-- If the unit is already in operation, while the fan is running, check for any unusual noise or vibration. - With the fan(s) off and the motor disconnected, locked out, and tagged out, check the general condition of the fan: - Inspect for any loose or missing bolts in the fan shaft bushing, the fan hub, and the fan shaft bearings. - Check the fan blades for looseness, first by twisting the blade by hand, and then by moving the blade tip up and down.
+- If the unit is already in operation, while the fan is running, check for any unusual noise or vibration. - With the fan off and the motor disconnected, locked out, and tagged out, check the general condition of the fan: - Inspect for any loose or missing bolts in the fan shaft bushing, the fan hub, and the fan shaft bearing(s). - Check the fan blades for looseness, first by twisting the blade by hand, and then by moving the blade tip up and down.
 There should be no play or slippage. - Inspect each blade for excessive scale build-up that could cause vibration. - Check each blade for any cracks.
 If cracks are found, the fan motor should be locked out until the fan is replaced.
-Contact your local BAC Representative for assistance. - With the fan off and the motor disconnected, locked out, and tagged out, check the general condition of the fan: - Tip Clearance: Check the clearance between the tip of the blade and the fan cowl.
-The clearance should be sufficient to prevent the fan blades from contacting the fan cowl during operation.
-Contact your local BAC Representative if there are any concerns.
+Contact your local BAC Representative for assistance. - For the optional whisper quiet fan only: